ihaswn/mtasa-lua-querybuilder/README.md

 -- SELECT id, score, name FROM users WHERE score >= 100 OR id = 1 LIMIT 1

 ```

-> [!WARNING]
-> The current version is not using `dbPrepareString()`, it will be supported in the feature updates, but for now be careful with the queries and values to avoid sql injections

 ## Features (planned / implemented so far)